-Breakfast is considered the most important meal of the day and for good reason.
+Breakfast is considered the most important meal of the day.

-It is associated with improved mental focus and acuity and is an excellent opportunity to consume healthy foods that you may not consume at other times of the day.
+It is associated with with heightened mental focus and acuity, better work and school performance, and is an happens to be an excellent opportunity to consume healthy foods that you may not consume at other times of the day.

-1. Fruit or Vegetables: The two most important food groups in the human diet.
-Although veggies may be challenging for some to visualize at breakfast ( omelettes aside) there is no excuse not to have a piece or 1/2 cup of fruit in the morning.
+1. Fruits or Vegetables: The two most important food groups in the human diet.
+Although veggies may be challenging for some to visualize at breakfast ( omelettes aside) there is no excuse not to have a at least 1 piece or 1/2 cup of fruit in the morning.

-2. Whole Grain: Steel cut oatmeal, whole grain bread or a nice high fibre whole grain cereal all count here.
-These foods are ideal for providing sustained energy in the morning.
-Although not technically a grain, I generally also lump in potatoes and sweet potatoes ( skin intact) in this category.
+2. Whole Grains: Steel cut oatmeal, whole grain bread or a nice high fibre whole grain cereal all count here.
+These foods are ideal for providing sustained energy and satiation that will get you through until lunch.
+Although technically a tuber, I generally also lump in potatoes and sweet potatoes ( skin intact) in this category.

-3. Healthy Fat: The “it” word in nutrition.
-I used to hate using this word but I don’t mind it as much now because it is pretty clear that the fat in nuts, seeds and avocados is much more useful to us than the fat in other commonly consumed foods like butter.
-Your breakfast can meet this requirement by including half an avocado , 1/4 cup of nuts or 1-2 tbsp of peanut butter.
+3. Healthy Fat: The “it” word in nutrition today.
+I used to hate using this word, but I don’t mind it as much now because it is pretty clear that the fat in nuts, seeds and avocados is much more useful to us than the fat in other commonly consumed foods like butter.
+Your breakfast can meet this requirement by including half an avocado , 1/4 cup of nuts or 1-2 tbsp of nut butter.

 So, does your breakfast pass the breakfast of champions test?